 - BTCC and BAC are to be housed at a new facility under construction at Ft.
-Detrick MD - 160,000 ft2 total floor space, - 20% of which will be devoted to BSL 4 containment laboratories. - Suggests research efforts in the \$100 million range annually. - Some unspecified portion of which is to be classified. - BTCC mandated to explore the destructive potential of biotechnology to identify what potential terrorists might attempt. - Projected efforts include genetic manipulation of pathogen virulence and aerosol dispersion of agents. - Separate internal review procedures for intrinsic justification and treaty compliance ordered by Presidential directive but not yet implemented. - Current projects do not appear to be threatening but could establish the basis for ones that would be.
+Detrick MD - 160,000 ft2 total floor space, - 20% of which will be devoted to BSL 4 containment laboratories. - Suggests research efforts in the \$100 million range annually. - Entire facility to be operated as a Secure Compartmentalized Information Facility - BTCC mandated to explore the destructive potential of biotechnology to identify what potential terrorists might attempt. - Projected efforts include genetic manipulation of pathogen virulence and aerosol dispersion of agents.